Gun control: Cross-sectional studies

+A study from Quinnipiac University economist Mark Guis using a 30-year period found a positive correlation between certain restrictions and violent crime.
+For example, the correlation indicated that violent crime was 19.3% higher on a state level when the federal "assault-weapons" ban was in effect.
+It also found that states with stricter conceal carry laws had a 10% higher gun-related murder rate.

 Other studies comparing gun control laws in different U.S. states include a 2015 study which found that in the United States, "stricter state firearm legislation is associated with lower discharge rates" for nonfatal gun injuries.
 A 2014 study that also looked at the United States found that children living in states with stricter gun laws were safer.

 A study looking specifically at suicide rates in the United States found that the four handgun laws examined (waiting periods, universal background checks, gun locks, and open carrying regulations) were associated with "significantly lower firearm suicide rates and the proportion of suicides resulting from firearms".
 The study also found that all four of these laws (except the waiting-period one) were associated with reductions in the overall suicide rate.

 Another study, published the same year, found that states with permit to purchase, registration, and/or license laws for handguns had lower overall suicide rates, as well as lower firearm suicide rates.

 2014 study found that states that required licensing and inspections of gun dealers tended to have lower rates of gun homicides.
 Another study published the same year, analyzing panel data from all 50 states, found that stricter gun laws may modestly reduce gun deaths.

 2016 study found that U.S. military veterans tend to commit suicide with guns more often than the general population, thereby possibly increasing state suicide rates, and that "the tendency for veterans to live in states without handgun legislation may exacerbate this phenomenon".
 California has exceptionally strict gun sales laws, and a 2015 study found that it also had the oldest guns recovered in crimes of any states in the U.S. The same study concluded that "These findings suggest that more restrictive gun sales laws and gun dealer regulations do make it more difficult for criminals to acquire new guns first purchased at retail outlets."